joshtynjala/actionscript-3.0-developers-guide/security/loading-content.md

     <img src = 'filename.jpg' checkPolicyFile = 'true' id = 'instanceName' >

-When you load a SWF using an `<img>` tag in a text field, you can permit access to that SWF file’s data through a call to the `Security.allowDomain()` method.
+When you load a SWF using an `<img>` tag in a text field, you can permit access to that SWF file's data through a call to the `Security.allowDomain()` method.

 When you use an `<img>` tag in a text field to load an external file (as opposed to using a Bitmap class embedded within your SWF), a Loader object is